 If you have any Safeguarding concerns out of school hours/out of term then please email: email@example.com

 Designated Safeguarding Leads

 Mrs Joanne Davies - Headteacher (on Maternity Leave from January 2021)

-Mrs Karen Curtin - Acting Headteacher (from January 2021)
+Mrs Karen Curtin - Interim Headteacher (from January 2021)

 Mrs Naomi Strickland - SENCO